trailheadapps/redwoods-insurance/README.md

-# TrailInsurance Salesforce Mobile SDK for iOS Sample Application
+# Codey's Car Insurance - A Salesforce Mobile SDK for iOS Sample Application

-TrailInsurance is a fictional end-user mobile application for iOS built using Swift and the Mobile SDK for iOS.
+Codey's Car Insurance is a fictional end-user mobile application for iOS built using Swift and the Mobile SDK for iOS.
 The application shows a rich user experience for an end-user on iOS while demonstrating key features of the SDK version 7.0.

 ## Table of Contents